zadr/swift-module-diff/README.md

 7. Be able to click into a framework to see all modifications to types, and members (additions, deprecations, etc)

 #### Things Left To Do
-Swift is a big and evolving language, so it is likely that edge-cases or lesser-used features are missing.
-Some known gaps are:
+Swift is a big and evolving language, so it is likely that edge-cases are broken, or lesser-used features are missing.
+This tool is still under development, and some known gaps are:

 - [ ] Dictionary literal support in type names
 - [ ] Array literal support in type names
 - [ ] `some`/`any` keyword in return types
+- [ ] optionals in return types
+- [ ] correctly handling composite types with generics, such as `A.B<C, D>.E` in func callMe<Maybe>(_ maybe: A.B<C, D>.E) -> Maybe {}
 - [ ] default values in function parameters
-- [ ] optionals in return types
 - [ ] tracking headerdoc changes

 And there are some other features that could be nice to have, such as: